vzhang90/Kickstarter_Analysis/README.md

       - filtering on the [Kickstarter_Challenge](https://github.com/vzhang90/Kickstarter_Analysis/blob/main/Kickstarter_Challenge.xlsx) "outcome" column
       - "goal" amount column using ranges created from Column A
      - "subcategory" column using "plays" as criteria
-2. 'SUM()' function to populate the "Total Projects" column with the number of successful, failed, and canceled projects for each row
+2. `SUM()` function to populate the "Total Projects" column with the number of successful, failed, and canceled projects for each row
 3. Percentage calculated of successful, failed and calceled projects for each row from "Total Projects," "Number Successful," "Number Failed," and "Number Canceled" columns
 4. Line chart created visualizing the relationship between the goal-amount ranges on the x-axis and the percentage of successful, failed, or canceled projects on the y-axis.